Zig's Temporary Variable are Const

 const b: [5]i64 = .{1, 2, 3, 4, 5};

 In this example the second form is ugly/silly.
 But the "figure what I want" operator only works when Zig can automatically infer the type.
-In these simple one-line assignments, we can only showcase the operator by also specifying the type, which defeats the purpose.
+In simple one-line assignments, we can only showcase the operator by also specifying the type, which defeats the purpose.
 However, if we go back to our corrected add

 function, we see how useful it can be: